Privacy Policy

 – There is a legal obligation to disclose (e.g., safeguarding, terrorism, money laundering).

-6. Data Storage and Security
+- Data Storage and Security

 – Paper records (if any) are kept in locked storage accessible only to authorised personnel.

-Strive retains counselling records for a minimum of 7 years following the end of counselling, in line with professional guidance.
+Strive retains counselling records for a minimum of seven years following the end of counselling, in line with professional guidance.
 After this period, records will be securely destroyed unless required for legal or regulatory purposes.

-8. Data Sharing
+- Data Sharing

 Individuals have the following rights under UK GDPR:

-– The right to be informed about how their data is used.
+– The right to be informed.

-– The right of access to their personal data.
+– The right of access.

-– The right to rectification of inaccurate data.
+– The right to rectification.

 – The right to restrict processing.